Liziloo/jeeves-prompts/README.md

 - `v2025.02.0`
 - `v2025.02.1-audit-fix`

+## Rules for Modifying Prompts

+Prompts in this repository are treated as governance artifacts, not drafts or notes.
+Changes should be made deliberately and with awareness of behavioral impact.
+A modification counts as **breaking** if it alters scope boundaries, mode availability, execution gating, stopping behavior, or authority hierarchy; breaking

 ### CHANGELOG.md
-All changes must be recorded in `CHANGELOG.md` with:
+Behaviorally meaningful changes must be recorded in `CHANGELOG.md`, including:
 - what changed
 - why it changed
-- whether it is breaking
+- whether the change is breaking

+Formatting-only or non-semantic edits do not require CHANGELOG entries.

 ---